bitcointranscripts/bitcointranscripts/bitcoin-explained/breaking-down-taproot-activation-options.md

 But the problem with this is the minority rule.
 The intransigent minority rule that Taleb likes to talk about.

-Aaron van Wirdum:

-Yeah.

-Sjors Provoost:

-So.
 The most fanatic group.
 So probably the most fanatic group is going to say the earliest date, and the rest will have to just go along with that earliest date.

 Aaron van Wirdum:

 No they don't.
-No.
 Not if the rest really dislikes the solution.
 The only reason it works with sodas is because most people don't care either way.